micropython/micropython/docs/reference/packages.rst

    on a `MicroPython port` with networking capabilities.
 You can run upip on your microcontroller or your Unix port.
 3. For ports without networking capabilities, an "installation image" can be prepared on the Unix port.
-You can :ref:`cross install <cross-installing>` to your development environment then transfer the code to your device.
+You can also install packages to your development environment (a Unic\MacOs\Winows Port) then transfer the code to your device. see: `Cross-installing packages`_
 4. For low-memory ports, the installation image can be frozen as the bytecode into MicroPython executable, thus minimizing the memory storage overheads.